Scalingo/documentation/_posts/platform/app/2000-01-01-custom-error-page.md

 The usage is the following:
 `SCALINGO_STOPPED_PAGE_URL="https://cdn.example.com/stopped_page.html"`.

+{% note %}
+Set these variables to have a custom maintenance page as it will display when the application is stopped for maintenance operations.
+{% endnote %}

 In order to prevent the page to be fetched at each request, the content is cached in the router's memory.
 Hence we limit the size of this page to 10MB.